-|The Historic Pelkie Grade School was built in 1909 and is located in the small community of Pelkie, Michigan at the corner of Pelkie Road and Mantila Road.
-It replaced the original building which was erected in 1905 but was destroyed in a forest fire.
-The building was used as a one room school until 1932 and later served as a town hall.
-In 1979, the Sturgeon Valley Historical Society began restoration of the schoolhouse which is now a historic building and museum.
+|Built in 1909, the Historic Pelkie Grade School is located in the small community of Pelkie, Michigan at the corner of Pelkie Road and Mantila Road.
+It replaced a building that was erected in 1905 but then destroyed in a forest fire.
+The building was used as a one-room school until 1932 and later served as a community hall.
+In 1979, the Sturgeon Valley Historical Society began restoration of the schoolhouse, which is now a museum.

 From the US41-M38 junction in Baraga, travel west on M38 approximately 9 miles.
-1/2 mile past the Sturgeon River bridge, turn right onto the Pelkie Road and drive about 3 miles until you reach the community of Pelkie.
-Keep on Driving about 1/2 mile past Pelkie until you see The Historic Pelkie Grade School on the right side of the road at the corner of Pelkie Road and Mantila Road.
+1/2 mile past the Sturgeon River bridge, turn right onto Pelkie Road and drive about 3 miles until you reach the community of Pelkie.
+Keep on Driving about 1/2 mile past Pelkie until you see the Historic Pelkie Grade School on the right side of the road at the corner of Pelkie Road and Mantila Road.

 For more information about the Pelkie One Room School or the Sturgeon Valley Historical Society please email Gale Eilola firstname.lastname@example.org